 The Azure IoT Device Workbench

-We are going to take a look at setting up VS Code for a subset of the broad IoT enterprise, in this case the development of IoT devices that will report data to, and be managed by, Microsoft Azure.
+We will look at setting up VS Code for a subset of the broad IoT enterprise, in this case, developing IoT devices that will report data to and be managed by Microsoft Azure.
 A toolset that was once spread across many small VS Code extensions has now been integrated into a single extension called Azure IoT Tools.
 The point-and-click installation could not be easier.

-We start the installation by clicking on the extensions icon in the left-edge menu.
+We start the installation by clicking the extension icon in the left-edge menu.
 We then type "Azure IoT" into the filter box.
-The resulting list is large, and includes offerings from third-party vendors.
+The resulting list is extensive and includes offerings from third-party vendors.
 Azure IoT Tools is at the top of the list, and despite the length of the list, this one extension includes virtually everything we need.

 Installing The Arduino IDE

 To develop code for, say, an Arduino Uno microcontroller requires compilers, code libraries, linkers, debuggers and a host of other utilities collectively known as the toolchain.
-Whenever we begin to work with a new hardware platform the first task, and often a difficult one, is the installation and configuration of the appropriate toolchain.
-We will choose for our example the Microsoft AZ3166 microcontroller board since it is one of the easiest to work with if you are getting started with Azure IoT.
+Whenever we begin to work with a new hardware platform, the first task, and often a difficult one, is installing and configuring the appropriate toolchain.
+We will choose, for our example, the Microsoft AZ3166 microcontroller board since it is one of the easiest to work with if you are getting started with Azure IoT.

 The Arduino Extension for VS Code

-In addition to the compilers and linkers, the Arduino IDE also provides utilities to install toolchains for a wide variety of hardware development boards, above and beyond the traditional Arduino.
+In addition to the compilers and linkers, the Arduino IDE also provides utilities to install toolchains for various hardware development boards, above and beyond the traditional Arduino.
 After installing the VS Code Arduino extension, these same utilities are now accessible in VS Code.
-We will now look at the process by which the requisite AZ3166 tools are installed into VS Code using the Arduino extension.
+We will examine how the requisite AZ3166 tools are installed into VS Code using the Arduino extension.

-Once we have installed the Arduino Extension we are, in principle, ready to work with any development board that provides Arduino IDE support.
-However, for any particular board there are some additional specific steps that will need to be completed.
+Once we have installed the Arduino Extension, we are, in principle, ready to work with any development board that provides Arduino IDE support.
+However, some additional steps will need to be completed for any particular board.

 Install the Necessary Drivers

-You will have to identify and install the device drivers that will manage the communication between VS Code and your development board via a USB port.
-The required drivers will depend on both the development board you hope to work with and the operating system you use.
-If you wish to develop for the Microsoft AZ3166 board, you will need to download the driver from https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html#tools-software
+You must identify and install the device drivers to manage the communication between VS Code and your development board via a USB port.
+The required drivers will depend on the development board you hope to work with and your operating system.
+If you wish to develop for the Microsoft AZ3166 board, download the STSW-LINK009 driver from ST.com.

 We then paste the necessary information between the parentheses.
-If there is already settings information for other extensions, you must take care not to break the json structure when you paste the text.
+If there is already settings information for other extensions, you must not break the JSON structure when you paste the text.

-The arduino.path specification will be different for the Mac and for Linux.
-In addition, it might be different on windows if you did not install the Arduino IDE as administrator.
+The Arduino.
+Path specification will be different for Mac and Linux.
+In addition, it might be different on Windows if you did not install the Arduino IDE as administrator.

 The Board Manager

 Once the Arduino preferences have been set, we can load the information specific to our development board.
-Once again, the process is similar for any board, but we are using the AZ3166 board as our example
+Once again, the process is similar for any board, but we use the AZ3166 board as our example.

-When we have found the "MXChip - Microsoft Azure IoT Developer Kit by Microsoft Developer", we note the latest version (2.0.0 as of this writing) and install the tools for the AZ3166 developer board.
+When we found the "MXChip - Microsoft Azure IoT Developer Kit by Microsoft Developer," we noted the latest version (2.0.0 as of this writing) and installed the AZ3166 developer board tools.